Zanev2004/myJava/README.md

-These are my coding projects for JAVA.
-Each project has its own file
+These are all my coding projects for JAVA